james-a-watson/ml_nn_handwriting/README.md

 Once the cost has been calculated for an iteration the algorithm will take a small step down the "cost slope".
 The gradient of the slope is calculated using linear algebra on the matrix of costs for the current iteration.
 A downward step is taken to reduce the cost in the next iteration.
-There is some level of randomness to how much the cost is reduces but it will alway go down.
+There is some level of randomness to how much the cost is reduces but it will always go down.

 The system then uses backpropagation which takes the step down the cost slope and uses it to affect the 2 matricies of weights between the three layers of the network. for the next iteration the cost will be lower and therefore the